magenable/module-purchase-partner-url/README.md

 Open any product and add `Purchase Partner Url` items, fill the fields:

 - Link; (required)
-- Link Title; (if this field not filled then on storefront displaying value from the `Title of Links` field from the configuration of module)
+- Link Title; (if this field is not filled then the value from the `Title of Links` field from the module configuration is displayed)
-- Event Category (Google Analytics); (if this field not filled then using value from the `Event Category` field from the configuration of module)
+- Event Category (Google Analytics); (if this field is not filled then the value from the `Event Category` field from the module configuration is used)
-- Event Action (Google Analytics); (if this field not filled then using value from the `Event Action` field from the configuration of module)
+- Event Action (Google Analytics); (if this field is not filled then the value from the `Event Action` field from the module configuration is used)

-Then save product.
+Then save the product.

 ![purchase-partner-url-product-fill](https://user-images.githubusercontent.com/34573954/130890434-4b452349-5170-41f0-8b85-2d72d164ed90.png)

 ### Storefront view:

-- If the product is filled with only one link, then after clicking on the button users go to a partner website.
+- If the only one link set for a product, then after clicking on the button users go to a partner website.

 ![purchase-partner-url-result-list](https://user-images.githubusercontent.com/34573954/130891887-6ddea932-c424-480f-9dae-21c2733c8713.png)
 ![purchase-partner-url-result-view](https://user-images.githubusercontent.com/34573954/130892282-74d5879d-7323-49e9-9d2c-f744bf90d4b1.png)

-- If there are multiple links defined for a product, after clicking on the button, drop-down with all partner links apppears, after clicking one of them users go to a partner website.
+- If there are multiple links defined for a product, after clicking on the button, drop-down with all partner links apppears, after clicking one of them users go to a selected partner website.

 ![purchase-partner-url-result-list-2](https://user-images.githubusercontent.com/34573954/130892217-9add2c9d-abe7-4b6b-82c2-a1e3c8af0d4c.png)
 ![purchase-partner-url-result-view-2](https://user-images.githubusercontent.com/34573954/130892305-37ebba04-4a94-4e55-a852-2e07558c7ac6.png)

-- Also, after clicking on link occurs sending event to Google Analytics (if this not disabled in configuration of module and Google Analytics module is enabled, and configured).
+- Also, after clicking on a link the event is sent to Google Analytics (if this not disabled in configuration of module and Google Analytics module is enabled and configured).